-Cooperative education or internships are academic programs combining classroom theories with real on-the-job applications of learning through work experience (also known as experiential learning).
-Students are awarded credit not for the work itself, but for the demonstration of learning which occurs in and throughout the work experience.
+Cooperative education or internships are academic programs combining classroom theories with on-the-job learning applications (also known as experiential learning).
+Students are awarded credit for the demonstration of learning which occurs in and throughout the work experience.
 Experiential learning is developed through learning contracts by the student in collaboration with a faculty mentor and a community based supervisor.

 What is cooperative education/internships?Cooperative education or an internship is an academic program combining classroom theories with real on-the-job applications of learning through work experience.
 Students are awarded credit not for the work itself, but for the demonstration of learning which occurs in and throughout the work experience.
 Cooperative education (or co-ops) helps you develop a work history and valuable employer contacts for jobs after graduation.